chilispa/highway-to-hell/coding_conventions/en_rf_coding_conventions.md

 ### Arguments

-To avoid not knowing what YML resource files
+To avoid not knowing what parameter is passed to the function use named arguments
 ```robotframework
 Named arguments   first=1  second=2
 Positional arguments  1  2